 Few health issues are as irritating (figuratively and literally) as yeast infections.
 However, they are extremely common—nearly 75 percent of women experience at least one in their lifetime.
 While yeast infections most often affect the vaginal area, they can also develop in other areas of the body, such as the throat, mouth, or gut (where the Candida fungus that causes such infections naturally occurs).

 "Yeast infection is caused by an organism called Candida, and the most common species is albicans," explains Adeeti Gupta, MD, founder of Walk In GYN Care.
 "There are other species also, such as Candida glabrata."
 A yeast infection can trigger a range of symptoms, including itchiness, soreness, inflammation, and general discomfort.
-To get your health back on track, we've rounded up eight of the most effective home remedies to soothe yeast infections—including ingredients you can add to a bath or some you can add to your diet.
+We've rounded up eight home remedies to soothe yeast infections—including ingredients you can add to a bath or some you can add to your diet.

 Meet the Expert